kalyan-karnati/Earth-Quake-Damage-prediction/README.md

 | [16,6,324,0,0,0,22,0,0,0,0,0,0] | 0 | 0 |
 | [16,7,263,7,0,2,700,9,10,1153,832,9,2] | 1 | 1 |

-**Table 5.4 Example Black Box Testing**
+**Example Black Box Testing**

-The model gives out the correct output when different inputs are given which are mentioned in Table 5.4.
+The model gives out the correct output when different inputs are given which are mentioned in Table.
 Therefore the program is said to be executed as expected or correct program.

-    1. **Confusion Matrix**
+**Confusion Matrix**

 A confusion matrix is a technique for summarizing the performance of a classification algorithm.Classification accuracy alone can be misleading if you have an unequal number of observations in each class or if you have more than two classes in your dataset.Calculating a confusion matrix can give you a better idea of what your classification model is getting right and what types of errors it is making.